 The larval worms take upwards of 3 months to mature and then repeat the cycle, meaning you can have a never-ending and exponential growth of mealworms as food for your birds if you want to.

-Affordable, easy to raise, and highly nutritious, mealworms are a great food for most birds and other animals.
+Mealworms are easy to raise, affordable, and highly nutritious.
+They are great food for most birds and other animals.

 What Animals Eat Mealworms?

 Aside from many species of birds, mealworms are popular treats for lizards and snakes, frogs, hedgehogs, hamsters, guinea pigs, and even fish.